Gluten Free Buttercream Frosting

 Beat in the powdered sugar two cups at a time while the mixer is on low.
 Let run for an additional 5 minutes.

-Beat in the milk and vanilla until completely creamy and well combined.
+Beat in the cream and vanilla until completely creamy and well combined.
 If it seems too thin, add in another 1/2 cup of powdered sugar at a time until it reaches your desired consistency.

 Pipe onto cupcakes or add to cakes.
 Store any extra in the fridge for up to 2 weeks.